 Engine Disabler

-• An engine disabler is a device automobile owners can connect to their vehicle to stop the engine from starting.
+An engine disabler is a device that automobile owners can connect to their vehicle to stop the engine from starting.

 Hacker

-• A wireless network that is built into the vehicle.
+A wireless network that’s built into the vehicle.
 Today, this is considered a luxury feature.
-Manufacturers have begun including built-in Wi-Fi routers in factory installed components.
+Manufacturers have begun including built-in Wi-Fi routers in factory-installed components.
 These components are compatible with an array of devices and are usually under warranty.

 Infotainment System